 If you’re not sure which connectors are right for your application, choosing the right military PCB connectors is easier when you have access to comprehensive component libraries.
 Your component libraries should include 2D footprints and 3D models for use in your layout, and these models must interface directly with your design rules.
 If you aren’t sure exactly which components are the best choice for your board, adaptable design software will allow you to try out different components until you find one that meets mechanical and electrical standards for your application.

-- Working with connectors and fasteners on your PCB is easy when your design software integrates ECAD and MCAD design capabilities in a single program.Learn more about integrated 3D modeling tools in your design software.
+- Working with connectors and fasteners on your Printed Circuit is easy when your design software integrates ECAD and MCAD design capabilities in a single program.Learn more about integrated 3D modeling tools in your design software.

 - 3D mechanical measurement tools within your EDA software help you verify packaging clearances and verify connector tolerances, including on boards with military PCB connectors.